 Admission Requirement: To enter the Certificate Practical Nursing Program, the student must be a rising senior in a dual-credit high school program, a high school graduate, or the equivalent.
-High school courses must include one unit of biology with a grade of "C" or better and one unit of algebra.
+High school courses must include one unit of biology with a grade of "C" or better.
 Competency in English as demonstrated through the placement and diagnostic tests, or by satisfactorily completing the required developmental courses.
 Students enrolled in the first year Practical Nursing class must complete developmental courses before beginning PNE 162.